-The Transportation Office Personnel Movement Section (Port Call) assists with making arrangements to ship pets overseas.
+The Transportation Office Personnel Movement Section or Port Call assists with making arrangements to ship pets overseas.
 DOD pet requests are for cats and dogs only.
 Only two pets per PCS move are authorized and the Soldier is responsible for all charges incurred in transporting pets.
 Average rates can vary from $100 to over $1,000 and are calculated according to either dimensional kennel weight or combined animal and kennel weight, and destination.

 When traveling by air consider the following:

-Pet boarding costs average $15 - $25/ day for dogs and $12-20/ day for cats.
+Pet boarding costs an average of $15-$25/ day for dogs and $12-$20/ day for cats.
 All animals must have proof of up-to-date vaccinations prior to being accepted at any pet boarding facility.
 It is important for you to make pet boarding reservations prior to your arrival.

-The Fort Drum Veterinary Clinic is located in building P-10735 Enduring Freedom Drive.
-The clinic offers a variety of services for your pet including vaccinations, spaying/neutering, microchipping, and emergency services.
-You must be an ID card holder to access services.
-In addition, the clinic offers animals for adoption and works closely with the Jefferson County SPCA.
-Adoption is open to ID card holders as well as non-ID card holders.
+The Fort Drum Veterinary Clinic is located in Building P-10735 Enduring Freedom Drive.
+The clinic offers a variety of services for your pet including vaccinations, spaying/neutering, microchipping and emergency services.
+You must be an ID cardholder to access services.
 Call 315-772-4262 or DSN 312-772-4262 for all matters related to pets.

 The New York State Education Department oversees the licensure of veterinarians and veterinary technicians.
 To verify a license and learn more about who must be licensed and currently registered to offer professional services and/or use the professional title, contact the New York State Education Department, Office of the Professions at 518-474-3817.

-Fort Drum installation requires all incoming personnel to in-process with the Veterinary Clinic (if they have animals).
+Fort Drum installation requires all incoming personnel to in-process with the Veterinary Clinic if they have animals.
 If you have health records on your animal, you will need to drop them off at the clinic.
 All pets living on post must be registered on post.
 Part of the registration is making sure the pet's shots are up to date.
 The veterinary staff will screen the records at the time of registration.
-The animals must be microchipped as well (approximately $40.00).
+The animals must be microchipped as well.
 This ensures the return of your pet if lost.
-Veterinary clinics can scan the microchip and after identification, the rightful pet owner will be called.
-Appointments and Information can be obtained by calling Veterinary Services at 315-772-4262, or DSN 312-772-4262.
+Veterinary clinics can scan the microchip and after identification the rightful pet owner will be called.
+Appointments and Information can be obtained by calling Veterinary Services at 315-772-4262 or DSN 312-772-4262.

-Fort Drum Mountain Community Homes (FDMCH) policy mandates that all personnel will register and microchip all privately owned dogs and cats within 45 days of accepting on post housing.
+Fort Drum Mountain Community Homes policy mandates that all personnel will register and microchip all privately owned dogs and cats within 45 days of accepting on post housing.
 Microchipping is a permanent pet identification system that places a small sterile computer microchip under the skin of an animal between the shoulder blades.
-The cost of the microchip is approximately $40.00.

 Failure to comply with the mandatory microchip policy will result in the owner being notified in writing through his/her respective chain of command.
 Failure to comply after written notification will result in the animal(s) seizure by appropriate authority.
 For more information on Mandatory Pet Microchipping and Registration contact Veterinary Services.